A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 The bottom line: Take back control with automated tagging

-Automating ticket tags with intent detection isn't just a "nice-to-have" anymore, it's essential for any support team that wants to be fast and efficient.
-While Zendesk’s native Intelligent Triage is one option, it has some real limits when it comes to cost, flexibility, and the knowledge it can access.
+Automating ticket tags with intent detection is essential for any support team that wants to be fast and efficient.
+Zendesk’s native Intelligent Triage is a powerful, enterprise-grade option that sets the standard for the industry.

-For teams that want fine-grained control, high accuracy, and a safe way to roll out automation, a dedicated solution is the way to go.
-By connecting all your knowledge sources and giving you a powerful workflow builder, eesel AI lets you create a truly smart triage system.
+For teams that want additional niche control or a way to connect external knowledge sources, a specialized integration like eesel AI is a fantastic complementary tool.
+By working together with Zendesk, it helps you create a truly smart triage system.
 It saves time, reduces agent burnout, and frees up your team to focus on what they do best: solving tough customer problems.

-Ready to put the manual work behind you?
+Ready to enhance your workflow?
 Start your free eesel AI trial and see how you can automate your Zendesk ticket tagging in a matter of minutes.

 Frequently asked questions